-Understand your benefits.
-Being aware of the different benefits you are entitled to is essential for winning your case.
+Understand your benefits—awareness of the benefits you are entitled to is essential for winning your case.

-Document and record your claims and injuries.
-By keeping a record of every transaction and doctor’s visit, you can ensure your claim is approved.
+Could you document and record your claims and injuries?
+You can ensure your claim is approved by keeping a record of every transaction and doctor’s visit.

 A construction company owner was accused in court of felony charges for insurance fraud.
 The California Department of Insurance (CDI) investigation found that the owner had supposedly underreported his employee payroll by $70 million.
 In California, premium fraud is a hefty offense carrying a potential jail sentence of five years.
 Suppose you or a loved one is a workers’ compensation fraud victim or suffered an injury while on the job.
 All it takes is a phone call to Sacramento Workers’ Compensation Attorneys, P.C., to get one step closer to the compensation you deserve.